 It Contains More Lycopene Than Tomatoes

-Gac fruit contains a lot of lycopene.
-Lycopene is a phytochemical found naturally in fruits and vegetables.
-It offers miraculous health benefits.
-It reduces the risk of stroke, sunburn, and cancer (4).
+Gac fruit is packed with lycopene, a powerful phytochemical found naturally in fruits and vegetables.
+Lycopene offers incredible health benefits, including reducing the risk of stroke, sunburn, and cancer.

-Lycopene is found in naturally red foods.
-Each time someone bites into a red fruit or vegetable such as watermelon or tomatoes, they boost their lycopene intake.
-In the U.S., Americans get most of their lycopene from tomato or tomato products.
+Lycopene is most commonly found in red foods.
+Every time you bite into a red fruit or vegetable, like watermelon or tomatoes, you’re boosting your lycopene intake.
+In the U.S., most people get their lycopene from tomatoes or tomato-based products.

-Surprisingly we absorb more lycopene from cooked tomatoes than from fresh ones.
-In order to get the most lycopene out of tomatoes possible, it is best to eat tomatoes cooked.
-Fresh is not best when it comes to tomatoes and lycopene.
+Interestingly, we absorb more lycopene from cooked tomatoes than from fresh ones.
+To get the most lycopene, it’s best to eat tomatoes cooked, as fresh tomatoes don’t provide as much of the nutrient.

-Gac fruit may have up to 70 times more lycopene than tomatoes.
+What’s even more surprising is that Gac fruit contains up to 70 times more lycopene than tomatoes.

 Beta-carotene Is Good For Your Body

-Gac fruit is also rich in beta-carotene, another phytochemical.
+Gac fruit is also a great source of beta-carotene, another beneficial phytochemical.

-Beta-carotene supports eye health, memory, and brain-power.
-And, although it is not a substitute for sunscreen, beta-carotene and other antioxidants help protect our skin from the sun’s damaging effects (5).
+Beta-carotene is known for supporting eye health, memory, and brain function.
+While it’s not a replacement for sunscreen, beta-carotene and other antioxidants can help protect our skin from the sun’s harmful effects.

-You can also find beta-carotene in carrots, butternut squash, and pumpkin.
-These foods do not have to be cooked for us to reap the benefit of beta carotene.
+You can also find beta-carotene in foods like carrots, butternut squash, and pumpkin.
+You don’t need to cook these foods to benefit from their beta-carotene content.

 Other Nutrients In Gac Fruit